cbernet/heppy/README.md

 Environment
 -----------
-Put the heppy package in a directory that is in your PYTHONPATH For example, you can do:

-    export PYTHONPATH=$PWD/..:$PYTHONPATH
+From this directory, run the initialization script, which makes a few executable scripts available to you:

+    source init.sh

 Check that you can now import heppy:

     python
     import heppy

-From this directory, run the initialization script, which makes a few executable scripts available to you:

-    source init.sh

 Examples